JanethL/SlackAppWebscraper/README.md

 **Line 7** is a function (module.exports) that will export our entire code found in lines 8–54.
 Once we deploy our code, this function will be wrapped into an HTTP endpoint (API endpoint) and it’ll automatically register with Slack so that every time a Slack command event happens, Slack will send the event payload for our API endpoint to consume.

-**Line 11-16** is an if statement that handles improper inputs and posts a message to Slack using lib.slack.channels['@0.6.6'].messages.create.
+**Line 11-16** is an if statement that handles improper inputs and posts a message to Slack using `lib.slack.channels['@0.6.6'].messages.create`.

-**Line 18-21** makes an HTTP GET request to the lib.slack.conversations[‘@0.2.5’] API and uses the info method to retrieve the channel object which has info about the channel including name, topic, purpose etc and stores it in result.slack.channel.
+**Line 18-21** makes an HTTP GET request to the `lib.slack.conversations[‘@0.2.5’]` API and uses the info method to retrieve the channel object which has info about the channel including name, topic, purpose etc and stores it in result.slack.channel.

-**Line 22-25** also makes an HTTP GET request to lib.slack.users[‘@0.3.32’] and uses the retrieve method to get the user object which has info about the user and stores it in result.slack.user.
+**Line 22-25** also makes an HTTP GET request to `lib.slack.users[‘@0.3.32’]` and uses the retrieve method to get the user object which has info about the user and stores it in result.slack.user.

-**Line 27-39** is making an HTTP GET request to lib.crawler.query['@0.0.1'] and passes in inputs from when a Slack command event is invoked.
+**Line 27-39** is making an HTTP GET request to `lib.crawler.query['@0.0.1']` and passes in inputs from when a Slack command event is invoked.
    For the `url` we pass in the first input from our Slack event `event.text.split(/\s+/)[0]`.

    `userAgent` is set to the default: `stdlib/crawler/query`

-   `includeMetadata` is `False` (if True, will return additional metadata in a meta field in the response)
+   `includeMetadata` is `False` (if `True`, will return additional metadata in a meta field in the response)

    `selectorQueries` is an array with one object, the values being {`selector`:`event.text.split(/\s+/)[1]`,`resolver':'attr`,    `attr`: `href`}